 The university is developing guidelines to facilitate a safe and healthy return to campus, which must be strictly followed by every member of the community.
 In the School of Education, you’ll see new signage and new configurations of classroom, working and gathering spaces designed to maintain physical distancing.

-Will the school building be open during regular hours for student use?
+Will the school building be open during regular hours for individual student use?

 The school building will be open and accessible, but please bear in mind that physical distancing is critical in ensuring the safety of everyone in our community.
 As much as possible, we ask that you limit your time in the building.
-Masks will be required at all times, except for faculty and staff working in private offices.
+Masks are expected to be worn inside and out for all W&M community members.
+For a list of limited exceptions to this rule, visit the Path Foward website.

 Will staff be available to assist with issues related to registration, graduation, etc?